dylanized/vagrant-shared/README.md

 # vagrant-shared
-.bash_profile for using in Vagrant development boxes
+.bash_profile for use in Vagrant development boxes